Incoming Rules

 - Hover over an existing or expired rule and click the delete icon.

-- Alternatively, you can select the desired rules, click Delete on the top menu and choose the required option:
+- Alternatively, you can select the desired rules, click Delete on the top menu and choose the required option from the drop-down:

 - Delete selected rules